Health Information Portal (HIP)

 Philadelphia Influenza Surveillance Updates: PDPH tracks influenza activity in Philadelphia, especially severe influenza disease.
 Providers should report all hospitalized influenza cases, influenza deaths in children, and influenza outbreaks in closed settings like long-term care facilities and shelters.

-Week 13: Influenza diagnoses at local emergency departments decreased for all age groups during week 13.
-Positive detections of influenza A at select local hospital laboratories continued to decrease during week 13 following the seasonal peak.
-Detections for Influenza B continued to increase during week 13.
+Week 33: During week 33, influenza diagnoses at local emergency departments remained low.
+Detections for influenza A and influenza B at select local hospital laboratories remained low during week 33, consistent with the past several weeks.
 Data from all facilities are complete from Week 8 2025 forward.
-Twenty-seven influenza outbreaks in long-term care facilities have been reported and confirmed (≥ 1 case of laboratory-confirmed flu reported in a long-term care facility) so far this season.
+Twenty-nine influenza outbreaks in long-term care facilities have been reported and confirmed (≥ 1 case of laboratory confirmed flu reported in a long-term care facility) so far this season.

-Week 13 Report: Click here to download the last weekly report of influenza activity (March 16, 2025 through March 22, 2025) in a printable format.
+Week 33 Report: Click here to download the last weekly report of influenza activity (August 10, 2025, through August 16, 2025) in a printable format.

 Flu A